Gel Polish Remover Machines – Do They Work?

 8. When you are done, repeat the process on your other hand.

-As you can see, these machines are pretty easy to use and they replace the need for cotton balls, foils, and wrapping.
-However, they still require you to spend a significant amount of time – 8-10 minutes per hand, to get the gel polish removed.
+As you can see, these machines are pretty easy to use and eliminate the need for cotton balls, foil, and wrapping.

-They also don’t eliminate the need for filing the nails and scraping off the nail polish.
-So, do these machines really offer a better removal experience like they claim?
+They also don’t eliminate the need to file the nails and scrape off the nail polish.

 Pros Of Gel Polish Removal Machines